 As an enforcer of regulations, is it hard trying to maintain good community relations?

 I don't find that here in Northland.
 If you act fairly and treat people with respect you get a good reaction.
 There have even been offenders we have prosecuted who have been fine to shake my hand at the end of it.
 On the whole, we get a lot of support for what we do, which is very reassuring.

 You need to be able to relate to people.
 There's a lot of misconception that we're here to stop people and we're against fishing.
 The fact is the majority of fishery officers really like fishing and diving.
 We want the resource to be enjoyed by people but in a sustainable manner.
 It's great to be able to show you genuinely enjoy the resource like everyone else.

 What's next for you?

-I am going to take over the solo fishery officer role in the Chatham Islands early next year (2019).
-This will be a 2 and a half year secondment.
+I took over the solo fishery officer role in the Chatham Islands early in 2018.
+It's a 2 and a half year secondment.

 I am looking forward to this opportunity, in particular bringing my son up in an area that will expose him to the ocean and fishing opportunities much like I had.

 This is why I think it is important to do the job I do so, for many generations to come, we can all continue to enjoy the fabulous past-time of fishing and diving.